KataDavidXD/WTB-AgenticWorkflowTestBench/README.md

 - **Content-Addressable Artifacts**: All generated files and outputs are hashed and stored immutably.
 - **Variant Testing**: define multiple versions of a node (e.g., "Prompt A" vs "Prompt B") and run them competitively in the same pipeline.

+note: use RayBatchTestRunner and LangGraphStateAdapter only for deveopment.

 ## 📦 Installation

 WTB is optimized for the modern Python stack.